okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 This isn't the token that's used for Okta Aerial.
 See the [Org creator API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/OrgCreation/).
 The API token that the Org creator API creates has the same automatic expiration and deactivation as API tokens created using the [Admin Console](/docs/guides/create-an-api-token/main/#token-expiration-and-deactivation).

 However, the Org creator API token doesn’t appear in the Admin Console.
-You can’t use the console to revoke the token.
+You can’t use the Admin Console to revoke the token.
 If you deactivate the super admin (the first admin created during org creation), the token is deactivated.

 If you lose this token or it auto-expires, you must sign in to the Admin Console as a super admin and [create a token](/docs/guides/create-an-api-token/main/#create-the-token).